CatherineKiiru/ecommerce-product-page/README.md

 - CSS Grid

 ### What I learned
-I plenty of CSS concepts, but a new concept I learnt from this project was how to create a lightbox element..
-The project had enough elements that required JavaScript functionality, which was excellent for my learning process.
+I learnt plenty of CSS concepts, but a new concept I learnt from this project was how to create a lightbox element.
+Generally, the project had enough elements that required JavaScript functionality, which was excellent for my learning process.

 ## Author